 - Live Music on the Riverwalk.
 Most days of the week there’s someone performing on the Riverwalk.
 Checkout the official schedule here.

-Wishing You Summer Fun from Krzak Rundio Law Group
+Wishing You Summer Fun from Krzak Rundio Gorman, Injury Attorneys

 With all the activities and events happening this summer, there’s something for everyone.
-The personal injury lawyers at Krzak Rundio Law Group admire our city and strive to be active members in the community.
+The personal injury lawyers at Krzak Rundio Gorman, Injury Attorneys admire our city and strive to be active members in the community.
 Have a fantastic summer, Chicago.